 It really got me thinking about how easily frustrated my own ADHD kids can get at times.
 To an outsider, our ADHD kids can come across as spoiled and bratty, having a tantrum over not wanting to do something.

 But, we know differently.

 Our children are neither spoiled, nor bratty.
 I always stick to the notion that kids do better when they can.
 Thank you, Ross Greene!

 We need to remember that ADHD is a developmental condition and our kids are simply still developing the ability to process their emotions and deal with them in an age-appropriate way.
 We need to look at their behavior as being caused by lagging skills.

 Kids with ADHD usually lag behind more typically developing kids by up to 30%.
 I usually think of it in this way – I have a kid who is developmentally about 8, navigating 12 year old issues.

-Does your kiddo have trouble with frustration tolerance?
+Does your kiddo have a very low frustration tolerance?
 Do certain uncomfortable or difficult situations send them reeling with anger and big emotions?
 Do they give up easily when attempting new or difficult tasks?
 You are not alone!
 Read on to find some concrete ways to build frustration tolerance in your own children.

 Notice when your child is frustrated

 The first step is noticing when your child is triggered.
 It may seem like the incidents are random or happen over just about everything, but you will most likely find some commonality amongst your child’s outbursts.
 It might be helpful to keep track of these moments for a few weeks in a journal or on your calendar